SarahZimmermann-Schmutzler/v-server-setup/README.md

 ## What exactly is a VM?
-Long story short - A VM, Virtual Machine or Virtual Server is a software program that runs on a bare-metal server and emulates it.
+Long story short - A **VM**, **Virtual Machine** or **Virtual Server** is a software program that runs on a bare-metal server and emulates it.
 A VM can run an operating system and applications as if they were running on real hardware.
 A software environment called Hypervisor creates and manages the VMs.

 ## The Login

 ### Create a SSH-Key for your local server
-SSH (Secure Shell) is a protocol that allows secure access to a remote computer over an insecure network.
+**SSH (Secure Shell)** is a protocol that allows secure access to a remote computer over an insecure network.
-An SSH-Key (Secure Shell Key) is a cryptographic key pair used to authenticate SSH connections.
+An **SSH-Key (Secure Shell Key)** is a cryptographic key pair used to authenticate SSH connections.
 SSH-Keys are more secure than password-based authentication because they use strong encryption.
 Once set up, you no longer have to enter a password to connect to the server.
 They are also well suited for automated processes and scripts that need to access remote servers in a secure manner.
 The SSH-Key pair consists of a private key and a public key.